20+ Years of Family Law Experience Representing Divorce Cases in Round Rock, TX

 Contested divorce cases can also involve a third party like an appraiser or mediator.
 Spouses with a high net worth often have property overseas and assets with astronomical value.
 Appraisers help to determine the actual value of these assets so the court can make a fair determination about property division.
 Mediators can keep the peace in contentious divorce cases where the spouses cannot come to an agreement on their own.
 Attorneys also help spouses manage their divorce legally and efficiently.

 Round Rock Child Custody & Visitation Lawyers

-Visitation can be a part of a custody agreement, especially if one parent has sole custody.
+Visitation can be a part of a child custody agreement, especially if one parent has sole custody.
 For example, if Parent A has sole custody, Parent B may visit the child Monday, Wednesday, and Friday.
 Visitation agreements are specific to your situation, and there are many different options available.
-Speak with an attorney about your case for help understanding what type of visitation schedule may work for you.
+Speak with a Round Rock child custody attorney about your child custody case for help understanding what type of visitation schedule may work for you.

-You Don’t Have to Handle Your Divorce Alone – Contact a Divorce Lawyer in Round Rock
+You Don’t Have to Handle Your Divorce Alone – Contact a Divorce Lawyer Serving Round Rock

 Divorce is not simple by any means, and every family is different.
 Whether you are looking to file or have a special case like a military or high net worth divorce, the Law Office of Brett H. Pritchard has the experience you need.
-Our exceptional Round Rock divorce lawyers work with you to help you understand your options and build a personalized case strategy.
+Our exceptional divorce attorneys in Round Rock work with you to help you understand your options and build a personalized case strategy.

-Put your case in good hands with the Law Office of Brett H. Pritchard.
+Put your divorce case in good hands with Round Rock divorce attorneys from the Law Office of Brett H. Pritchard.
 Schedule your initial consultation today.

 - Thousands of Clients Helped